RickCogley/Github-Markdown-Reference/README.md

 To insert header tags (e.g. ``<h3></h3>``) use hash marks followed by the text for the header (``# My H1 Header`` or ``#### My H4 Header``).
 Don't forget a space after the hash, and leave a carriage return between the header and the body text (you might have to vary this depending upon the site).

+### :octocat: Github Style

+Github treats line breaks in a different way from normal Markdown, treating a single line break (press of the enter key) as a real line break, which is likely what most people intend.
+The regular Markdown treatment is to require two line breaks between paragraphs, and that takes a bunch of getting used to.

 ### :white_check_mark: Syntax

 ```no-highlight